fabon/ellkm/README.md

 What has changed
 ========================================================================
 - v2.0)
-  - input data can be read in sparse format
+  - input data can be read in sparse format and in scientific notation
   - vectors are now outputed in sparse format
   - more readable output
   - weight vectors are now accessible on the standard output